 - The ICS will facilitate the development of a financial strategy that articulates how the system and the organisations within it will deliver the financial targets.
 It will define how the system will ensure that it is delivering the best healthcare for our population within the overall financial envelope. - The strategy will define how the ICPs will deliver these outcomes.
 It will use evidence and data to define what can be done.
 It will define the expectations for the major drivers of the system financial position including provider productivity (system savings), investment in new services, funding, and managing activity growth, funding the delivery of system operational targets and managing financial risk. - The pathway to a financial strategy was approved in October. - Work on agreeing the principles of the financial strategy across the system has gone well, and all system partners understand the need for the strategy.

 Financial Strategy on a Page

+The Challenge

-The Challenge The Aspiration The Strategy Significant underlying system deficit - c£200m.
-Culture of system working is in its infancy.
-Historic focus on competition, less experience on successful transformation or Clinically driven approach to transformation Shift the focus from organisational to the system £ Resources directed to where is best for patient care and efficiency Flat cash Flat activity Use system allocated growth over next few years to close the deficit
+- Significant underlying system deficit - c£200m. - Culture of system working is in its infancy. - Historic focus on competition, less experience on successful transformation or turnaround.